As Japan coronavirus concerns grow, hundreds to leave quarantined cruise ship

 In the United States, the CDC said in a note on its website that it had put Japan at “Watch Level 1”, the least serious of a three-level travel advisory scale.
 It said that while it didn’t recommend postponing or cancelling trips to Japan because of the virus, travelers should take precautions including “avoiding contact with sick people” and rigorous hand-washing.

-In the latest in a series of sports events to be curtailed or cancelled, a women’s marathon in the central Japanese city of Nagoya set for March 8 will be limited to elite runners only, while the Nagoya City Marathon scheduled for the same day has been cancelled, organisers said.
+In the latest in a series of sports events to be curtailed or canceled, a women’s marathon in the central Japanese city of Nagoya set for March 8 will be limited to elite runners only, while the Nagoya City Marathon scheduled for the same day has been canceled, organizers said.

 Both the Tokyo Marathon, which will be limited to elite runners, and the Nagoya race are Olympic qualifying events for Japanese marathon runners, deepening concern about whether the Summer Games set to start on July 24 in the capital will go on as planned.